 Dr Robert Leese was appointed as Director to lead the bid for the Faraday Partnership for Industrial Mathematics.

 The Institute secured the Faraday Partnership grant from the Engineering and Physical Sciences Research Council (EPSRC) and Department of Trade and Industry (DTI).
-Its total value was £2.2 million, which the Institute used to create a new national network, with twelve post-doctoral research projects as its initial focus.
+Its total value was £2.2 million, which the Institute used to create a new national network, with 12 post-doctoral research projects as its initial focus.

 The Faraday Partnerships evolved into 15 Knowledge Transfer Networks (KTNs).
 The Institute won the contract to develop the strategy and deliver the Industrial Mathematics KTN, funded by the Technology Strategy Board (now Innovate UK).
 Its purpose was to harness the power of mathematics to meet industry challenges by facilitating collaborations between academia and industry.